-- Introducing Pulse Secure Client - Customizing Pulse Secure Client Overview
+- "Introducing Pulse Secure Desktop Client" - "Customizing Pulse Secure Desktop Client Overview"

-Accessing Pulse Secure Client Error Messages on macOS Endpoints
+Accessing Pulse Client Error Messages on macOS Endpoints

-Pulse Secure client error and warning messages reside in message catalog files on the OS X endpoint.
+Pulse Client error and warning messages reside in message catalog files on the OS X endpoint.
 Each message includes a short description that states the problem and a long description that provides more details and suggests actions to resolve the issue.

-You can edit Pulse messages by using the optional Pulse branding tool, BrandPackager.
-See "Editing Pulse Secure Client Messages" for more information.
+You can edit Pulse Client messages by using the optional Pulse Client branding tool, BrandPackager.
+See "Editing Pulse Client Messages" on page 227 for more information.